taylor-green/Week-2-Challenge/README.md

 ## Mock-Up

-The following image shows the web application's appearance and functionality:
+The following link takes you to webpage.